GameFabric/docs/src/multiplayer-servers/multiplayer-services/server-protection/protocols.md

-# SteelShield for Agones

-SteelShield for Agones protects the Agones game server traffic from your GameFabric installation with powerful mitigations.
+# Ports and Protocols

+Game server ports are often vulnerable to attacks.
+GameFabric offers so-called Protocols to protect your ports with powerful SteelShield mitigations.

 ## Pre-requisites

-In order to protect the Agones game server traffic, your GameFabric installation requires:
+In order to protect the your game server traffic, your GameFabric installation requires:

-- The SteelShield for Agones support enabled, usually indicated by the presence of the Protection/SteelShield navigation item.
+- Protection support enabled, usually indicated by the presence of the Protection/SteelShield navigation item.
 - Sites that support SteelShield, e.g. bare-metal.

 ## Mitigations